openbabel/documentation/Introduction/faq.rst

    *J. Chem.
 Inf.
 Model.* **2006**, *46*, 991-998.
    [`Link <http://dx.doi.org/10.1021/ci050400b>`_]

-* The Open Babel Package, version 2.2.3 http://openbabel.org (accessed Feb 2010)
+* Open Babel, version 2.3.0, http://openbabel.org (accessed Feb 2011)

 The first is a paper on the `Blue Obelisk`_ initiative, which includes Open Babel and other open source chemistry projects, and the second is one way to cite a software package at a particular URL.
 Obviously, you should include the version number of Open Babel you used, and the date you downloaded the software or installed Open Babel.